 Municipal budgetary preschool educational institution

-Kindergarten of the combined type No. 3, Dankov
+combined kindergarten No. 3, Dankov

-on cognitive development
+By cognitive development

-in preparatory group of children with mental retardation
+V preparatory group of children with mental retardation

 Developer:

-educator: Kirillova T. N.
+teacher: Kirillova T. N.

 Target: